luluiz/api-generic-admin-system/README.md

 # api-generic-admin-system
-API to serve an basic admin system
+API to serve an basic admin system using Typescript, MongoDB and Express.

+login, account, authentication, email service.